Pizza, pasta and everything in between – get ready to eat Canberra, we’ve found the best Italian eateries!

 With over 10 years on the Canberra food scene, Italian & Sons has had time to master their art.
 As the first premium restaurant in the now bustling Lonsdale Street, Italian & Sons is crowned for having single-handedly brought around the drastic (and brilliant) change to the Braddon precinct.
 The food is contemporary Italian, offering authentic favourites in a setting reminiscent of Rome.
 If a one-hat rating from the SMH Good Food Guide isn’t enough, Italian & Sons also holds a prestigious two-glass rating in the Gourmet Traveller Wine Australian wine list of the year awards.
 Awards which both speak volume and truth.

 It’s a micro-eatery at its best.
 The tiny Pizza Gusto in Braddon is a wood-fired pizza joint, famed for its light, crispy pizzas.
 Located on Lonsdale Street, Pizza Gusto is the perfect midweek location for when there’s no food in the house and you’ve had a long day at work.
 Grab a seat at one of the tables outside or snag yourself some takeaway.
-We’re certain you can’t go past the Gusto – tomato and bocconcini cheese finished with prosciutto, rocket and a sneaky drizzle of EV olive oil.
-Whoever said that money can’t buy happiness obviously never ate at Gusto.
+We’re certain you can’t go past the Gusto – tomato and bocconcini cheese finished with prosciutto, rocket and a sneaky drizzle of extra virgin olive oil.
+Whoever said that money can’t buy happiness obviously never ate at Pizza Gusto.

 This wood-fired pizzeria and restaurant is nestled in the heart of Manuka.
-They rely on their 300 year-old traditional Italian recipe to serve up authentic Neapolitan pizza, alongside some refreshing takes on modern classics for those who like their dinner a little less doughy.
+They rely on their 300-year-old traditional Italian recipe to serve up authentic neapolitan pizza, alongside some refreshing takes on modern classics for those who like their dinner a little less doughy.
 It’s bright and airy interior allows you to peek into the kitchen too, so you can see the chefs hard at work.